hendricius/the-bread-code/basics/basic-dough.md

 ### Autolyse

-Mix together all the ingredients listed by the recipe.
+Mix together all the ingredients listed by the recipe, except the yeast.
 Some recipes require you to exclude ingredients initially.
 Instead they will be added later during the shaping phase.
 Proceed and all the ingredients in large bowl in front of you.
 Stir them with a spoon for 2 minutes.